mautic/user-documentation/docs/components/forms.rst

 General
 ~~~~~~~

 - **Label** - This is the title of your field, telling the visitor what you'd like them to enter in the field.
-The label shows before the Form field by default.
+The label shows before the Form Field by default.

 - **Show label?** - When No, Mautic won't display the label on the Form.